brucezztong/Custom-Blocks-Pack/Documentation/Manual.md

 *cbpShoppingCartRandomHelperAir* - There can become Air (50%), an empty shopping cart (30%), or a lootable shopping cart (20%).

+### Store Shelves
+Store shelves were added to satisfy a desire by some prefabbers to have POIs that are not entirely full of empty shelves, but yet didn't give out a lot of loot.
+They can all end up placing air roughly 30 to 60% of the time depending on the block.

+* cbpStoreShelfSingleBottomFoodRandomLootHelper
+* cbpStoreShelfSingleTopFoodRandomLootHelper
+* cbpStoreShelfDoubleBottomFoodRandomLootHelper
+* cbpStoreShelfDoubleTopFoodRandomLootHelper
+* cbpStoreShelfSingleBottomHardwareRandomLootHelper
+* cbpStoreShelfSingleTopHardwareRandomLootHelper
+* cbpStoreShelfDoubleBottomHardwareRandomLootHelper
+* cbpStoreShelfDoubleTopHardwareRandomLootHelper
+* cbpStoreShelfSingleBottomPharmaRandomLootHelper
+* cbpStoreShelfSingleBottomTrashRandomLootHelper
+* cbpStoreShelfSingleTopTrashRandomLootHelper
+* cbpStoreShelfDoubleBottomTrashRandomLootHelper
+* cbpStoreShelfDoubleTopTrashRandomLootHelper
+* cbpStoreShelfDoubleBottomTrashRandomLootHelper
+* cbpShelvesWoodRandomLootHelper
+* cbpShelvesFreeStandingRandomLootHelper
+* cbpShelvesMetalRandomLootHelper
+* cbpMilitaryMetalShelvesRandomLootHelper

+### Tractors
+The Tractor helper mimics the game's automobile helpers for the non-air version of the helper all tractors have an equal chance of being placd.
+For the air version there's a 60% chance of placing an air block.

+* cbpTractorRandomHelper
+* cbpTractorRandomHelperAir

+### Tree Stump POI
+This helper either places

 ### Vending Machines
 *cbpVendingMachineRandomHelper* - This can be a broken vending machine (50%), an empty vending machine (40%), or a working vending machine (10%).